-The NCGM offers support to the operational branches, both in multilateral organizations (such as NATO, EU and UN), and in various national military organisations, through training, education, pool of SME, material to staff exercises, support of development of concepts and doctrines, compile Lessons Learned and updated information on gender relations and cultural context when it comes to different areas of operations.
+The NCGM offers support to the operational branches, both in multilateral organisations (such as NATO, EU and UN), and in various national military organisations, through training, education, pool of Subject matter experts, material to staff exercises, support of development of concepts and doctrines, compile Lessons Learned and updated information on gender relations and cultural context when it comes to different areas of operations.

-Other nations' defence organisations are able to take part in training and education, and there are possibilities to create internships to other participants to support the strengthening of capabilities in other nations defence organisations.

-Some of the courses that NCGM offers are the Gender Advisor course, a Train the Trainer course, as well as Key Leaders Seminar, directed at flag officers and a Commanding Officers seminar.
+Other nations' defence organisations are able to take part in training and education, and there are possibilities to create partnerships to support the strengthening of capabilities in other nations defence organisations.
+Some of the courses that NCGM offers are the Gender Advisor course, a Gender Train the Trainer course, as well as Key Leaders Seminar, directed at flag officers and a Commanding Officers seminar on gender in military operations.